sinaure/instant/README.md

 https://data.rennesmetropole.fr/explore/dataset/export-api-parking-citedia/api/

 Every 1 min the Scheduler check that the retrieved object has changed and push a payload via AMQP protocol to message broker RabbitMQ
+Retrieved data are also stored in Timescqledb/Postgis database to have an history of changements.

 Endpoints are: